All Episodes

 Are you happy with a record 40-year high of inflation?

-Now, the other thing that I I almost wished election day was in February of this year, because on average heating prices across the country are expected to go up 30%.
+Now, the other thing that I almost wished Election Day was in February of this year, because on average, heating prices across the country are expected to go up 30%.

-We'll ask Governor Sanunu and Republican Senate candidate Don Bullduck, who had a great debate last night again against Maggie Hassen about it.
+We'll ask Governor Sununu and Republican Senate candidate Dom Bullduck, who had a great debate last night against Maggie Hassan about it.

-But I mean, they're they're talking about blackouts all throughout New England because the all of New England is powered by one grid that actually goes through Albany, New York, and they are only getting, you know, less than 20% of the needed uh natural gas to actually power up the the grid that that is needed by every single state in New England.
+But I mean, they're talking about blackouts all throughout New England because all of New England is powered by one grid that actually goes through Albany, New York, and they are only getting less than 20% of the needed natural gas to actually power up the grid that is needed by every single state in New England.

-I mean, on top of that, a minimum of a 30% increase, whether you're heating your home with natural gas or oil, you're gonna be paying a lot more.
+I mean, on top of that, a minimum of a 30% increase, whether you're heating your home with natural gas or oil, you're going to be paying a lot more.

 That's why I wish we had the election in February.

-If we got it in February, by the time this kicks in, you're gonna be pissed.
+If we got it in February, by the time this kicks in, you're going to be pissed.

 Every American will be pissed off.

-You think you were mad at $5 a gallon gasoline, which will be which will happen again.
+You think you're mad at $5 a gallon gasoline, which will happen again.

 Wait till you get your heating bills this year.

-Then you're gonna have to lower your thermostat, then you're gonna have to put on the sweater.
+Then you have to put on the sweater.

 Americans don't want to live that way, especially knowing that we have all the natural resources we could ever want or need.

-If you're gonna be happy with higher heating bills, vote for the Democrats.
+If you're going to be happy with higher heating bills, vote for the Democrats.

-If you're happy with open borders, four and a half million people being aided and abetted by Joe Biden and given preferential treatment by Joe Biden and being trafficked by Joe Biden all around the country, then vote for the Democrats.
+If you're happy with open borders, 4.5 million people being aided and abetted by Joe Biden and given preferential treatment by Joe Biden and being trafficked by Joe Biden all around the country, then vote for the Democrats.

-If you're happy with these idiotic uh no bail laws and this defund dismantled police movement, then vote for the Democrats.
+If you're happy with these idiotic no-bail laws and this defund dismantle police movement, then vote for the Democrats.

-If you're happy with your kids learning CRT and uh gender identity versus reading, writing and math, vote for the Democrats.
+If you're happy with your kids learning CRT and gender identity versus reading, writing, and math, vote for the Democrats.

 If not, you have five days to get out there and vote and make a change.

-It's not gonna happen if you sit on your ass and you don't get out.
+It's not going to happen if you sit on your ass and you don't get out.

 I'm just being that blunt with you.